Vitamin A is important for your health. You get it from what you eat each day. Vitamin A deficiency is a rare and easily avoidable condition.

 What is the recommended dose of vitamin A?

-Most people in Australia get enough vitamin A in their diets.
+Nearly all people in Australia get enough vitamin A in their diets and supplements are not necessary.

 The recommended daily intake of vitamin A for adult men and women is 0.9 and 0.7 mg for men and women, respectively.